8 Must-See Mayan Ruins In Guatemala

 Topoxte

-Interestingly, the name of the actual city isn’t known – it was only named “Topoxte” in 1904 by Teobert Maler, an explorer who was documenting Maya civilization.
-Previous to that, there is no record of the name, and was called Islapag in the 19th century.
+Interestingly, the name of the actual city isn’t known—it was only named “Topoxte” in 1904 by Teobert Maler, an explorer who was documenting Maya civilization.
+Prior to that, there is no record of the name, and it was called Islapag in the 19th century.

 Whatever its true name, Topoxte is beautiful.
-Occupying five islands in the western portion of Lake Yaxha, it’s not only historically impressive but also naturally stunning, with many of the ancient ruins half-swallowed by overgrowth.
-There are three main islands – Topoxte, Cante, and Paxte.
+It occupies five islands in the western portion of Lake Yaxha and is not only historically impressive but also naturally stunning.
+Many of the ancient ruins are half-swallowed by overgrowth.
+There are three main islands: Topoxte, Cante, and Paxte.
 These were densely populated, as evidenced by domestic buildings and archaeological remains found here.

 Highlights of Topoxte

-• Paxte Island, the smallest, is home to an array of dwellings – in total, 68 have been identified so far.
+• Paxte Island, the smallest, is home to an array of dwellings—68 have been identified so far.
 You can explore them alongside the wildlife that calls the island home.

-• Covering 6.5 hectares, Cante Island features steep slopes and 142 structures to its name.
-There are medium-sized buildings, as well as two sculpted stelae and a large plaza.
+• Covering 6.5 hectares, Cante Island features steep slopes and 142 structures.
+There are medium-sized buildings, two sculpted stelae, and a large plaza.

-• Crescent-shaped Topoxte Island is the largest and the ceremonial center of the city.
+• Crescent-shaped Topoxte Island is the city’s largest and ceremonial center.
 It’s home to over 100 structures, including stepped pyramids and various temples.

 Zaculeu